-In summary, IBC uncertainties dominate the impact on precipitation, while microphysical uncertainties play a secondary role.
-CCN has a larger impact than CDSD.
-Combined perturbations of CCN and CDSD enhance each other and show larger extremes in precipitation than individual CCN and CDSD perturbations.
-While the interquartile range of the 180-member ensemble and the individual IBC sub-ensembles is similar, the extreme members in the full ensemble surpass the IBC variability by +15% and -10%.
+ensembles is similar, the extreme members in the full ensemble surpass the IBC variability by +15% and -10%.
 Thus, the combination of IBC and microphysical uncertainty affects the magnitude of the extremes while keeping the interquartile range fairly unaffected.

-4.2 Spatial variability based on hourly rainrates
+4.2 Spatial variability based on hourly rain rates

-To address the question of how IBC and microphysical uncertainties affect convective precipitation on different spatiotemporal scales we now move from area averages to the kilometre scale and from daily to hourly accumulations.
+To address the question of how IBC and microphysical uncertainties affect convective precipitation on different spatiotemporal scales, we now move from area averages to the kilometre scale and from daily to hourly accumulations.
 The fractions skill score (FSS; Roberts and Lean, 2008) and its variant believable scale (Dey et al., 2014; Bachmann et al., 2020) are used to objectively assess differences in spatial variability caused by different sources of uncertainty.
 But first we apply subjective visual inspection on selected precipitation fields to illustrate differences.

-In Fig. 5 a snapshot of hourly precipitation over central western Germany (blue box in Fig. 2a) for the weak forcing case (11 August) at 16 UTC exemplifies the different impact of IBC and microphysical perturbations.
-This day is chosen because of the stronger impact of the perturbations during weak synoptic control, and 16 UTC represents the time of maximum afternoon precipitation within the diurnal cycle of convective precipitation (see Fig. 2c), and the displayed subdomain clearly depicts the typical popcorn-type precipitation structure.
-In Fig. 5 the transient character of individual cells is juxtaposed for four different experiments: three of them share the identical IBC (panels a, b and c), CCN concentration (panels a, b and d) and shape parameter of CDSD (panels a, c and d), respectively.
+In Fig. 5 a snapshot of hourly precipitation over central western Germany (blue box in Fig. 2a) for the weak forcing case (11 August) at 16:00 UTC exemplifies the different impact of IBC and microphysical perturbations.
+This day is chosen because of the stronger impact of the perturbations during weak synoptic control, 16:00 UTC represents the time of maximum afternoon precipitation within the diurnal cycle of convective precipitation (see Fig. 2c), and the displayed sub-domain clearly depicts the typical popcorn-type precipitation structure.
+In Fig. 5 the transient character of individual cells is juxtaposed for four different experiments: three of them share the identical IBC (Fig. 5a-c), CCN concentration (Fig. 5a, b and d) and shape parameter of the CDSD (Fig. 5a, c and d), respectively.

-At first glance, it becomes evident that the microphysical perturbations result in a similar rainfall distribution (Fig. 5a, b, c), whereas the member driven with different IBC shows a considerably different rainfall field (Fig. 5d).
+At first glance, it becomes evident that the microphysical perturbations result in a similar rainfall distribution (Fig. 5ac), whereas the member driven with different IBCs shows a considerably different rainfall field (Fig. 5d).
 The direct comparison of the location of intense precipitation caused by the different perturbations relative to the 99th percentile of simulation nu8p (black contours in Fig. 5) shows that convective cells of simulations nu0p (broad CDSD, polluted) and nu8m (narrow CDSD, maritime) are either at the same location or in close vicinity.
-Some weak rain cells (e.g. southeast of Luxemburg, red circle in Fig. 5a) are intensified by decreasing CCN and shape parameters of CDSD, thus in agreement with the spatiotemporal integrated rainfall signal discussed in the previous section.
-Positions of strong rain cells are shifted by the CCN perturbation at a scale of 20-30 kilometres, whereas an increase in the shape parameter of CDSD hardly shows a clear impact.
+Some weak rain cells (e.g. southeast of Luxembourg; red circle in Fig. 5a) are intensified by decreasing CCN and shape parameters of the CDSD, thus in agreement with the spatio-temporal integrated rainfall signal discussed in the previous section.
+Positions of strong rain cells are shifted by the CCN perturbation at a scale of 20-30 km, whereas an increase in the shape parameter of the CDSD hardly shows a clear impact.
 The visual inspection of many scenes of hourly rainfall caused by convective cells confirms the systematic behaviour of microphysical perturbations with stronger precipitation with low CCN concentration and broad CDSD shapes (not shown).

 To briefly summarise the visual inspection, we can state that in polluted CCN conditions both CCN and CDSD perturbations impact the spatial variability at almost the same scale.
 While microphysical perturbations keep the general spatial structure, IBC perturbations largely alter the position of convective cells.
-Thus microphysical perturbations primarily impact the precipitation amount by changing their precipitation intensity rather than by feedback on dynamical fields and triggering new cells.
-Visual inspection of rainfall patterns of the strong forcing case results in similar findings: minor shifts of rain cells in microphysics sub-ensembles and a smaller impact of CDSD perturbations (not shown).
+Thus microphysical perturbations primarily impact the precipitation amount by changing the precipitation intensity rather than by feedback on dynamical fields and triggering new cells.
+Visual inspection of rainfall patterns of the strong forcing case results in similar findings: